 Simply put, Studio Two is one of the best rock recording rooms in the world.
 Its high ceilings and mid-ambience provide a tight punchy sound constantly sought after by top producers like Rick Rubin.
 The studio has an additional drum isolation booth, a vocal isolation booth, and a Yamaha C7 grand piano that has been used on many rock albums, and private artist lounge.

-Originally a mix room where some of the best material by Nirvana, R.E.M. and Muse were mixed, the studio underwent extensive renovation in 2013 and now has opened its doors to the créme de la créme of the industry.
+Studio Five is known as one of the best sounding rooms ever constructed.
+Originally a mix room where some of the biggest hits by Nirvana, R.E.M. and Muse were mixed, the studio underwent extensive renovation in 2013 and has since catered to the créme de la créme of the industry.
 With the largest control room in the building, natural lighting, and a vast isolation booth, Studio Five also offers clients the biggest perk of all: exclusive access to our infamous VIP Lounge.